 Probably not.
 There are too many other buying options—at every price range.
 The days when consumers were limited to their Main Street offerings are long gone.

 But first, you need to know when customers are unhappy.
-Most of the time you don’t because they won’t tell you.
+Most of the time, you don’t because they won’t tell you.
 (But they will tell their friends.)

-Mistakes will happen in your business—the steps you take after there’s an issue is what separates the winners from the businesses whose customers tweet and write posts about their negative experiences.
+Mistakes will happen in your business—the steps you take after there’s an issue are what separates the winners from the companies whose customers tweet and write posts about their negative experiences.

 Here are the three keys to saving unhappy customers:

-1) Make customer retention a priority.
+Make customer retention rate a priority

-3) Monitor customer engagement.
+Monitor customer engagement

 Knowing the exact answer to those questions can be the difference between saving a customer and losing them for life.